aziyya/Hackathon-2-Group-33/README.md

 - **Resource Management**: Introduce a resource management aspect where players need to manage their character's health, stamina, and inventory space.
 Finding items that can give benefits along the journey of the escape.

 - **Save and Load Management** : Save and load feature is implemented to allow players to save their progress and later resume the game from where they left off.

+- **Choice-driven Outcomes** : Players will be able to make choices at certain points in the game.
+Each choice will play a role in determining the story that the player will experience.
+So, each playthrough is a new experience that the player can explore and experience.

+## INCOMPLETE FEATURES
+Features we wish to implement in this game :
+- Character Customization : Implementing character that can be customized by including different class of players such as warriors, mage, thief and so on.
+Each class character possess unique back story and abilities.

 ## HOW TO PLAY  🎮
 ‘Lost Echoes’ is a text-based adventure game whereby the goal of this game is to uncover the truth about the player’s identity and the secrets hidden within while trying to escape the cave.